adjtomo/pyadjoint/docs/dd_mtm.rst

 Usage
 `````

-The following code snippets illustrates the basic usage of the double
+The following code snippet illustrates the basic usage of the double
 difference multitaper misfit function.

 Note that double difference implementations can take a set of windows for the